-Springbank Community High School is a rural school just west of Calgary, Alberta and is part of Rocky View Schools.
+Springbank Community High School is a rural school just west of Calgary, Alberta and is part of the Rocky View School Division.
 We offer a diverse program with high academic standards and consistently perform at the top of Alberta public school rankings.